1. Home

 What to Expect After Your First Physical Therapy Appointment

-Regardless of your condition, your PT will be your partner in marking and celebrating progress and giving you a clear idea of how you can continue to improve so you can feel like yourself again.
+Regardless of your condition, your PT will be your partner in marking and celebrating progress and giving you a clear idea of how to continue improving so you can feel like yourself again.

 When Will You Be Able to Resume Your Normal Activities?

-Since progress can take some time, it’s important to acknowledge gradual improvement, rather than simply assuming that you will be able to get back to where you ‘used to be.’
+Since progress can take some time, it’s essential to acknowledge gradual improvement rather than simply assuming you can return to where you ‘used to be.’

-For instance, if you were a runner who suffered a broken ankle, your recovery will first entail building strength to walk without pain for longer and longer periods of time.
+For instance, if you were a runner who suffered a broken ankle, your recovery will first entail building strength to walk without pain for longer and longer periods.
 Eventually, you may progress to jogging and then running.

 Ways To Continue Growth After Finishing Physical Therapy

-Since your physical therapy sessions will involve a wide variety of exercises, your physical therapist will provide you with a record of the exercises that have helped you to meet your goals.
+Since your physical therapy sessions will involve a wide variety of exercises, your physical therapist will record the exercises that have helped you meet your goals.

 In most cases, they will also encourage you to continue doing those exercises as well as other similar ones to make sure you can continue to stay strong and mobile so that your injury doesn’t return.

-Physical therapy can seem daunting, but knowing what to expect when you walk into a physical therapy appointment can make you feel much more at ease with an otherwise intimidating experience.
+Physical therapy can seem daunting, but knowing what to expect when you walk into an appointment can make you feel much more at ease with an otherwise intimidating experience.

 Physical therapists are highly trained to assist you in your journey back to feeling better.
 Through careful, partnered planning with your PT, you can feel empowered to make decisions that will leave your body and (your confidence) stronger and more resilient.